ethanhs/ryaml/README.md

 ryaml is a Python library that wraps a Rust yaml parser, [serde-yaml](https://github.com/dtolnay/serde-yaml), to quickly and safely parse and dump yaml to and from Python objects.

-It is *not* compatible with PyYAML, but has a similar design to the `json` module.
+It is *not* compatible with PyYAML, and it has a similar design to the `json` module.
+Furthermore PyYAML implements version 1.1 of the yaml spec whereas ryaml implements version 1.2 of the spec.

+Notable differences between version 1.1 and 1.2 are

+- YAML 1.2 dropped support for several features unquoted `Yes`, `No`, `On`, `Off`
+- YAML 1.2 no longer accepts strings that start with a `0` and solely consist of number characters as octal, you need to specify such strings with `0o[0-7]+` (zero + lower-case o for octal + one or more octal characters).
+- YAML 1.2 no longer supports `sexagesimals
+  <https://en.wikipedia.org/wiki/Sexagesimal>`_, so the string scalar
+  `12:34:56` doesn't need quoting.
+- `\/` escape for JSON compatibility
+- correct parsing of floating point scalars with exponentials

 The hope is this will be used as a safe and fast yaml parser in lieu of PyYAML.